 What is a Strategic Management Meeting?

-The strategic management meeting (SMM) is a management model that focuses on the overall management strategy of a company, which includes process management, budget, quality, standards, and suppliers to evaluate work efficiency and business performance.
-(Ref: General Service Administration)
+Strategic meetings management (SMM) is a management model that focuses on the overall strategy of a company, which includes process management, budget, quality, standards, and suppliers to evaluate work efficiency and business performance.

 This meeting may take place every quarter and may need data collected from a marketing strategy meeting, business strategy meeting, or sales strategy meeting.